chakz/example-repo/readme.md

 # Readme file
-This is a readme file for git
+This is a readme file for git, this  is a dummy change

+This is a second change